brianhouse/sound_art/lectures/06_synthesis.md

 Simple oscillators can be added together, thus becoming the building blocks of much more complex waveforms.

-Using the `+~` Object (notice the tilde, which indicates that we are adding audio signals, not numbers), multiple oscillators can be combined.
+Using the `+~` object (notice the tilde, which indicates that we are adding audio signals, not numbers), multiple oscillators can be combined.
 Because this also increases the amplitude of the waveform, we need to divide by the number of signals we are adding.

 ![](media/06_11_additive_synthesis_.png)